 These trends highlight the importance of empowering citizens and enhancing critical thinking, but also the potential reformulation of the models of democratic participation and the redesign of the economic social contract.
 Both could become the most relevant levers to ensure viable economic growth while preserving social and political stability.

-Our debates in October 2019 at Oxford will explore to what extent the current system of western democratic participation is suitable for coping with the aforementioned challenges.
+Our debates in October 2019 at Oxford explored to what extent the current system of western democratic participation is suitable for coping with the aforementioned challenges.
 Will it require a radical redesign, or could a gradual improvement suffice?
 Is it possible to moderate extreme aberrations resulting from the misuse of Social Power?
 What fundamental changes are needed to develop more effective systems of governance capable of fully supporting the aspirations of humanity, maximizing the equity and effectiveness of social institutions and the future evolution of global society?

-These debates will inaugurate our 2019-2020 Annual Theme: ‘Organizing Society for the 21st Century.
+These debates inaugurated our 2019-2020 Annual Theme: ‘Organizing Society for the 21st Century.
 Is Democracy the Right Model?
 Towards a New Social Contract for the Age of Cognitive Machines’.

 Applications to participate in the 2019 Altius Conference at Oxford are now closed.